PDC-support/pdc-intro/episodes/python-env.md

 # Python virtual environment

-* Isolated run-time environment
-* Install and execute Python packages without interfering with the outside world
+* **What is a Virtual Environment?** An isolated environment allowing you to manage packages for individual projects without conflicts and without interfering with the outside world.
-* Two ways of creating and managing virtual environment
-    - ``venv``
-    - ``conda``
+* **How to Manage Virtual Environments?**
+    - Using Python's built-in `venv` module.
+    - Using `conda`, a powerful package manager and environment manager.

 ---